jedcrandall/jedcrandall.github.com/courses/cse548spring2024/syllabus.md

 The grade will be calculated as follows:

 - Attendance is 20% of the grade and will be self-graded, with a rubric that is described below.
-- Two homeworks (one assigned in late January and due in late February, the other assigned in late February and due in late March) are each 15% of the grade, for 30% total.
+- Two sets of homeworks are each 10% of the grade, for 20% total.
-- There will be a pre-exam early in the semester that is 10% of the final grade, but is an all-or-nothing grade based on participation where there are no wrong answers.
-- There will be a Final Exam that is worth 10% of the grade.
-It will probably be online.
+- There will be a Midterm and a Final Exam that are each worth 15% of the grade, so 30% total.
 - There will be a final project worth 30% of the grade.

-Rubric for attendance (10 points for each week broken up into 5 points for Tuesday lectures and 5 points for Thursday paper discussions):

-- Tuesdays...
-5/5 if you attended class or received confirmation from the instructor that your absence is excused, 0/5 for unexcused absences.
-- Thursdays...
-5/5 if you read the paper carefully and took at least one note on every page, and also made at least one substantive comment in class or in the online discussion (doing both is okay), 3/5 if you skimmed the paper and followed the discussion, 1/5 if you at least showed up to class on Thursday.
+TODO: attendance

 Final letter grades are based on the following scale where x is the percentage: 97.0 <= x <= 100.0 is an A+, 93.0 <= x < 97.0 is an A, 90.0 <= x < 93.0 is an A-, 87.0 <= x < 90.0 is an B+, 83.0 <= x < 87.0 is an B, 80.0 <= x < 83.0 is an B-, 77.0 <= x < 80.0 is an C+, 73.0 <= x < 77.0 is an C, 70.0 <= x < 73.0 is an C-, 60.0 <= x < 70.0 is D, and x < 60.0 is an E.